aws-samples/aws-genomics-workflows/README.md

 ## License Summary

-This sample code is made available under a modified MIT license.
+This library is licensed under the MIT-0 License.
 See the LICENSE file.